madroxdupe42/peacefulscience.org/content/articles/qa-wsj-compromise-on-creationism.md

 Likewise, if a belief statement is changed to be more restrictive, then those hired before the change cannot be held to the new restrictions.
 It would be unfair to impose a new belief statement retroactively on those who joined the university when an old belief statement was in effect.

-Ken Turner, former faculty at Bryan University, [summarizes a common pattern](https://discourse.peacefulscience.org/t/wsj-a-compromise-on-creationism/13309/91?u=swamidass),
+Ken Turner, former faculty at Bryan College, [summarizes a common pattern](https://discourse.peacefulscience.org/t/wsj-a-compromise-on-creationism/13309/91?u=swamidass),

 > One problem is that many institutions have a doctrinal statement that says one thing, but the administration (often on a whim without due process) wants to move the goal post of "what's in" and "what's out."...This \[infringes\] on academic freedom because it circumscribes that freedom beyond the official documents of the institution and subjects \[professors and students\] to the private interpretation and interests of a sitting president or board.